 STRETCHWEB is a design that allows the platform to be more flexible.
 It employs a webbed pattern that doesn’t restrict the potential of the mid-sole to adhere to the movements of the wearer’s foot.

 The boost™ is the foam technology that’s used for the Adidas Ultra Boost ATR.
-This full-length foam material is made from the amalgamation of thousands of TPU pellets.
+This full-length foam material, which is also used in the Ultra Boost 19, is made from the amalgamation of thousands of TPU pellets.
 It provides a springy and responsive ride.

 Placed in the middle of the platform is the TORSION® SYSTEM.
 It acts as a foundation, so that the foot would remain steady throughout the running experience.

 Primeknit is the main fabric of the Adidas Ultra Boost ATR.
 This cloth-like material covers the foot securely and comfortably.
 It even encourages air to naturally enter the shoe in order to keep the interior as cool and dry as possible.